-The Federal Association of Teachers of Dancing was established in 1931, making it the longest established dance organisation in the southern hemisphere.
+The Federal Association of Teachers of Dancing (FATD) was established in 1931, making it the longest established dance organisation in the southern hemisphere.
 Catering for all styles of dancing, FATD enjoyed extensive growth in a short space of time to the point where in the early 1940s it necessitated the dividing of the ballroom and theatrical styles into separate branches so as to enable them to operate more efficiently.
-Joyce Love was elected as the first vice president of the theatrical branch.
+Joyce Love was elected as the first Vice President of the Theatrical Branch.

 Though it grew out of the enormous popularity of ballroom dancing, a large percentage of the original 25 teachers at the first meeting were theatrical dance teachers, and theatrical and ballroom dancing have retained equal parts in FATD’s operations, with each enjoying separate faculties.

 The original syllabus of the theatrical branch (now known as the theatre dance faculty) covering tap and musical comedy (later styled “modern dance”, and now currently “jazz”) was based on the work and teaching of the internationally noted english dancer Zelia Raye and was formulated by a committee which included Joyce Love, Hope Ryrie, Ann McDonald and Edna Storey.